ironhack-labs/lab-bulma-components/README.md

 ### Iteration 5 | Bonus

-Update the `CoolButton` component so that we can style it dynamically through props.
+Update the `CoolButton` component so that it can be styled dynamically through props.

 You should convert the component's props into Bulma class names and set them as the button's `className`.